AndrewAlva/Brunch_Sass_Jade_Boilerplate/README.md

 # Brunch_Sass_Jade_Boilerplate

-First boilerplate orientated to use modules of HTML and CSS.
+My first boilerplate oriented to use modules of HTML and CSS with Jade and SCSS.

-Include some libraries like jQuery, Bootstrap and TweenMax (GSAP).
+Include some libraries I use a lot for different projects like jQuery, Bootstrap Grid and TweenMax (GSAP).

 ## Getting to know Brunch